tpascarella/sr50/docs/ffe.md

 :::note Website terminology

-You will see the Financial Freedom Equation referred to as the FFE, throughout the rest of this site.
+You will see the Financial Freedom Equation referred to as "the FFE" throughout the rest of this site.

 :::